 Hoch to be Tried Tuesday Next.
-Chicago, April 7.-Next Tuesday Jo-hann Hoch, reputed bigamist and "Bluebeard," is to be placed ou triat for the murder of Mrs. Marie Waleker-Hoch, one of his many wives, The pro-ceedings were "expected to have begun today before Judge Kersten on a new indictment, but the Judge was unable to take the matter up.
-The new indict-ment charges Hoch with having admin-istered to the dying woman arsenie in the saline solution which was injected into her limbs to prolong her last mo-ments.
-It is also charged that Hoch poured the poison into her food and drink.
-Unless the death penalty is in-flicted Hoch will have to stand triat also for bigamy. also for bigamy.
+Chleage, April 7,-Next Tuesday Jo hann Tioch, reputed bigamist a "Bluebeard," is to be placed on tr for the murder of Mrs. Marle Walcks for the murder of Mrs. Marle Walcker Hoch, one of his many wives.
+The pro-ceedings were expected to have begu-today before Judge Kersten on a new indictment, but the Judge was unabl-to take the matter up.
+The new indict-ment charges Hoch with having admin-istered to the dying woman arsenic i the solution which was injected into her lumbs to prolong her last monto her limbs to prolong her last mo ments.
+It is also charged that Hoch ments. poured the polson into her food and drink.
+Unless the death penalty is in-flicted Hoch will have to stand trial also for bigamy.
 FRANCIS B. LOOMISON POSITION OF THE U.S.

-Philadelphia, April 7 .- Introductory iddress of Francis B. Loomis at the opening session of the annual meeting of the American Academy of Political ind Social Science, April 7.
-"There are certain conditions which nust be fulfilled if we are to occupy position worth having at all.
-This a position worth having at all.
-This country has always stood before the world for certain things.
-In the course of its evolution from a number of scat-tered settlements on the eastern sez-board to its present position of being a considerable factor in world-politysour people have deeply cherished the uplift-ing and inspiring belief that we were in advance of other nations in setting them an example in free government and hoble living.
+Philadelphia, April 7 .- Introductory address of Francis B. Loomis at the spening session of the annual meeting of the American Academy of Political nd Social Science, April 7.
+"There are certain conditions which must be fulfilled if we are to occupy position worth having at all.
+This ountry has always stood before the world for certain things.
+In the course of its evolution from a number of scat-ered settlements on the eastern seaboard to its present position of being considerable factor in world-politics,ou people have deeply cherished the uplift-ing and inspiring belief that we were in advance of other nations in setting in advance of other nations in setting them an example in free government and noble living.
 So we have imposed on us the trust and responsibility of our ideals.
-Whatever measure of suc-cess we achieve in the way of exercis-ing substantial and lasting influence of a distinctly wholesome nature in respect a distinctly wholesome nature in respect to other people in this hemisphere will be determined by the degree of loyalty nd faithfulness which we insintain the pure and lofty ideals which inspire founders of this republic.
-We mus the founders of this republic, we must live a sound national life if we expect to exercise, in the family of nations, a real and rational influence.
-"The position of the United States in the new world is even in the pro-cess of determination.
-The question presents itself to us from time to time in the new world is ever in the pro-cess of determination.
-The question presents itself to us from time to time in direct and practical ways that can-not be avoided.
-So it will be found, I fancy, that the degree of our influence; the importance and power, if you please, of our position, will be determined by the manner in which we deal with a kindly regard for the interests of hu-manity, and if it be felt and understood that we have not wanton aggressors: that we have no irrestitible crawing for that we have no irresistible craving for there we have a solution of the second secon national problem on this hemisphere, which shall continually make for uniIn Their Efforts to Smother Political Agitation the Police Invade Cemeteries.
+Whatever measure of suc-cess we achieve in the way of exercis-ing substantial and lasting influence of a distinctly wholesome nature in respect to other people in this hemisphere will be determined by the degree of loyalty and faithfulness which we maintain to the pure and lofty ideals which inspired pure and lofty ideals which inspired founders of this republic.
+We must live a sound national life if we expect to exercise, in the family of nations, a real and rational influence.
+"The position of the United States in the new world is ever in the pro-cess of determination.
+The question presents itself to us from time to time In direct and practical ways that can-not be avoided.
+So it will be found, 1 fancy, that the degree of our inducate the importance and power, if you please, of our position, will be determined by the manner in which we deal with a kindly regard for the intervents of bu-manity, and if it be felt and understood manity, and if it be felt and understood that we are not wanton aggressors; that we have no irresistible drawing for territorial aggrandizement; that we ask only for the just treatment of our citizens and for our share of the trade of the world, we cannot fail to become a solid factor or element in the inter-national problem on this hemisphere, which chall continually make for uniwhich shall continually make for uni- Students Place on Graves of Their Comrades Mottoes With Political Sentiments.
+ARBITRARY PRESS REGULATIONS. litical Agitation the Police Invade Cemeteries.

 SEEK EVIDENCE OF TREASON.
-Students Place on Graves of Their GETTING WORSE.